ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 `MOVE` has another use besides renaming files.
 It can also be used to change the ***attributes*** of a file.
 Attributes are bits of information associated with a file that tell you (and the computer) a little more about it.

 There are three attributes that can be changed.
 The most useful attribute is write protection.
 Once a file's write protection attribute has been set, it will not be possible to erase it (or save a file with the same name) until you remove the write protection.
 It behaves a little like the write protect hole on the disk, but works just on individual files.
-Unlike the write protect hole, however, it offers no protection against FORMAT, which erases everything on a disk, regardless of attributes.
+Unlike the write protect hole, however, it offers no protection against `FORMAT`, which erases everything on a disk, regardless of attributes.
 You can set a file's write protection attribute to ***on*** with a command such as...

     MOVE "squares" to "+p"